-There are two categories a trust can fall into, depending on when it goes into effect and how much control the person creating the trust, known as the settlor, retains over the assets in that trust.
-First, a trust that is created and funded while the settlor is still alive is referred to as living, while one that is not funded until the settlor’s death is called testamentary.
+There are different types of trusts, and each is defined by when it goes into effect and how much control the person creating the trust, known as the settlor, retains over the assets in that trust.
+First, trusts that are designed and funded while the settlor is still alive are referred to as living trusts, while one that is not funded until the settlor’s death is called testamentary.
 The latter type of trust is often established within the terms of someone’s will.

-If someone creates a living trust, it will be considered as either revocable or irrevocable.
-A revocable trust is one which the settlor can make changes to after they set it up.
+If someone creates a living trust, it will be considered either revocable or irrevocable.
+A revocable living trust is one to which the settlor can make changes during their lifetime.
 They can add or remove terms, name a new trustee, and grant property to different beneficiaries or remove them from the trust altogether.

 Conversely, an irrevocable trust grants the named trustee permanent control over the assets, meaning the settlor no longer has control over that property and cannot change any terms regarding how it will be managed.

-Each type of trust has various advantages and disadvantages.
-For example, assets in irrevocable trusts are not considered part of a settlor’s taxable estate and therefore do not count towards estate taxes.
-In contrast, revocable trusts offer much more flexibility to settlors but do not offer the assets any protection from liquidation by creditors seeking to collect on debts.
-A Cary trusts legal advisor could discuss with an individual settlor what type of trust may be appropriate for your circumstances.
+Each type of trust has benefits and downfalls.
+For example, assets in irrevocable trusts are not considered part of a settlor’s taxable estate and therefore do not count toward estate taxes.
+In contrast, revocable trusts offer more flexibility to settlors but do not offer the assets any protection from liquidation by creditors seeking to collect on debts.

-North Carolina General Statutes §36C-4-402 set out specific requirements for the formation of a trust in the state.
+North Carolina General Statutes §36C-4-402 outlines specific requirements for forming a trust in the state.
 According to this section, a trust is only valid if the settlor is mentally capable of creating a trust, has confirmed their desire to create a trust, has named a competent trustee and granted them specific duties to perform, and has not named a singular person as both the sole beneficiary and the sole trustee.

-The last thing your family wants after losing you is having to go to court, file inventories and accounting, and deal with the administrative burdens of Probate.
-By utilizing a trust-based estate plan, you can simplify your family’s lives and allow them to grieve their loss by continuing on without going to court.
+The last thing your family wants after losing you is to go to probate, file inventories and accounting, and deal with the administrative burdens of probate.
+Utilizing a trust-based estate plan can simplify your family’s lives and allow them to grieve their loss in peace by avoiding probate.

-Probate files are open to the general public and contain an accounting of assets at the time of a person’s passing.
+Probate files are open to the general public and contain information about a person’s assets at the time of their passing.
 Some families wish to avoid the potential of people knowing what they own by using trust-based planning and avoiding probate altogether.
-A trust is simply a contract and it is not required to be submitted to the court after you pass.
+A trust is simply a contract, and it is not required to be submitted to the court after you pass.

-Trusts can be used to take advantage of tax regulations which allow for the avoidance of estate or income tax penalties.
-Irrevocable trusts are most often used to transfer assets out of your taxable estate if your net worth is close to, or may exceed, the federal estate tax exemption amount (just over $11.58 million for an individual and $23 million for married couples).
+Trusts can be used to take advantage of tax regulations that help avoid estate or income tax penalties.
+Irrevocable trusts are often used to transfer assets out of your taxable estate if your net worth is close to, or may exceed, the federal estate tax exemption amount (just over $11.58 million for an individual and $23 million for married couples).